 Mr. Bradley records in the second chapter of the present work what he describes as "the most staggering event of my life."
 In England, he had made the acquaintance of an American lawyer, a certain Joseph de Wyckoff, who was a Russian by birth and whom the author describes as "clever, critical and shrewd."
-Mr. Bradlev was aware that Mr. de Wyckoff was interested in spiritualism, but the subject was one which he himself had never studied and in which in conse-" THE quence he was only mildly interested in a sceptical MOST way.
-The business which had taken him to America having been satisfactorily transacted, Mr. Bradley accepted an invitation from his friend to stay at MY LIFE."
+Mr. Bradley was aware that Mr. de Wyckoff was interested in spiritualism, but the subject was one which he himself had never studied and in which in consequence he was only mildly interested in a sceptical STAGGERING way.
+The business which had taken him to America having been satisfactorily transacted, Mr. Bradley at a convenient distance from New York.
+The suggestion Towards the Stars.
+By H. Dennis Bradley.
+London: T. Werner Laurie, Ltd. 7s.
+6d. net.